pylint-dev/pylint/doc/user_guide/checkers/features.rst

   This is a particular case of W0104 with its own message so you can easily disable it if you're using those strings as documentation, instead of comments.
+:pointless-exception-statement (W0132): *Exception statement has no effect* Used when an exception is created without being assigned, raised or returned for subsequent use elsewhere.
 :unnecessary-pass (W0107): *Unnecessary pass statement* Used when a "pass" statement that can be avoided is encountered.
 :unreachable (W0101): *Unreachable code*